Started by two Key West businessmen who wanted to accelerate the start of the traditional peak winter season, Fantasy Fest

 Fantasy Fest - One of the Wildest Parades in North America

 The finale parade starts on Saturday night and the revelry goes all night into Sunday.
 It’s an oddly surreal event as it’s one part small-time America, one part David Lynch film, and one part gay pride parade.
-Duval Street is the main drag and “drag” is the operative word as you’ll rarely see a more cross-dressing procession in your life.
+Duval Street is the main drag and “drag” is the operative word as you’ll rarely see more cross-dressers in a procession in your life.
 Some of the highlights are the flamboyant floats and merry-raising marching bands.
 There’s a little flavor of Carnival

 with the slinky costumes full of feathers and Caribbean drums.
 You’ll get that Mardi Gras flavor